AltmannPeter/eIDAS2/questions/hw-revocation.md

 > [...] characterised with reference to technical specifications, standards and procedures related thereto, including technical controls, the purpose of which is to prevent misuse or alteration of the identity. - Regulation (EU) No 910/2014 Article 8 2§

 However, Regulation (EU) No 910/2014 Article 8 does not appear to include validity status checks among the specifications, standards, and procedures related to assurance levels.
-In fact, it clarifies that authentication is separate from validity status checking (cf. the Guirande section):
+In fact, it clarifies that authentication is separate from validity status checking (cf. the Guandance section):

 > the authentication mechanism, through which the natural or legal person uses the electronic identification means to confirm its identity to a relying party; - Regulation (EU) No 910/2014 Article 8 3§